Healdb/tweakDetectionBot/README.md

 # tweakDetectionBot
 Provides a link and a description for a specific tweak when summoned.

+Thanks to /u/saurik for allowing me to use his API, and /u/ibbignerd for cleaning up the code and advice.

 <h3>Usage:</h3>